 As winter comes to an end and the weather warms up, you may find dead trees or loose limbs around your property.
 When this happens, we encourage you to use it to your advantage by turning them into wood chips.
-Wood chips are a great product to use for mulching and gardening as they limit the need for watering by reducing water evaporation.
+Wood chips are a great product to use for landscaping as they limit the need for watering by reducing water evaporation.

 1. Position on Level Ground